HasanAhmadQ7/redshift_sparkify/README.md

 As for the facts table, we choose the song_id as a distribution key.
 This is for many reasons.
-Most importantly, since the songs dimension is the largest among the dimension tables (as shown below).
+Most importantly, since the songs dimension is the largest among the dimension tables (as shown below), it will allow for a balanced distribution of data across the cluster slices.

 | table | #rows | size (mb) |